59th Kanagawa Prefectural Art Exhibition

 -What made you decide to become an artist?

 I am currently an international student at an art university.
-At first, I simply liked painting.
-I attended a foreign language school in high school.
-That's when I started to learn about Japanese painting.
-It's quiet, but filled with beautiful human emotions, and being an introvert, I longed to study in Japan.
+At first, it was simply because I loved painting.
+I attended a foreign language school in high school, and that's when I first discovered Japanese painting.
+It's quiet, but it's filled with beautiful human emotions, and as an introverted person, I longed to study in Japan.

 Since coming to Japan, my entrance exam studies have not gone well, and I have never been accepted into the school of my choice.
-I am an introvert, so it is difficult for me to express my strengths in front of others, and I have thought about giving up halfway through.
+As an introvert, I find it difficult to express my strengths in front of others, and I have thought about giving up along the way.
 The reason I wanted to quit art was because of the bitter experience of failure.
-It's not that I no longer wanted to draw.
-At that time, I just wanted to run away from failure.
+It's not that I no longer wanted to paint.
+At the time, I just wanted to escape from the fear of failing.

-I know that I still love drawing, so I applied to several schools' exams, and if I pass one, I can continue drawing.
-My creations after entering art college also slowly emerged from the shadow of failure.
-I took a masked exam and entered a new art college a year later, and after two more years, I finally transferred to my desired school.
-I hope that in the future, I have the potential to become a real artist.
+I know I still love drawing, so I applied to several schools and, if I passed one, I could continue drawing.
+My creative work after entering art school also slowly emerged from the shadow of failure.
+I took a stint as a ronin, entered a new art school a year later, and finally transferred to my preferred school two years later.
+I hope that in the future, I will have the potential to become a real artist.

 What made you decide to apply this time?

-My previous art university was in Kanagawa Prefecture, and I knew about the Kanagawa Art Exhibition from a poster at school.
+My previous art university was in Kanagawa Prefecture, and I learned about the Kanagawa Prefectural Art Exhibition from a poster at school.

-It's a large-scale, long-standing exhibition that I've always admired.
+It's a large-scale, long-established exhibition that I've always admired.
 I participated last year and was selected.
-Since entering a new art university, I've been enjoying researching materials and techniques.
+Since entering a new art university, I've enjoyed researching techniques and materials.
 This year's work is completely different from last year's.

 I am particularly interested in Mizusawa Tsutomu.
-I have read his writings in art magazines before, but this was the first time I had heard of his name in a piece about Japanese spiritualism.
-Since I was a child, I have had a deep feeling for traditional Asian mysticism, and when I saw Mizusawa Tsutomu's name on the judging panel, I was very intrigued.
+I have previously read his writings in art magazines, but this was the first time I had heard of his name in a piece about Japanese spiritualism.
+I have had a deep passion for traditional Asian mysticism since I was a child, and when I saw Mizusawa Tsutomu's name on the judging panel, I was intrigued.

 -Please tell us about the concept of your work and the thoughts you put into it while creating it.

-My work is basically about my fantasy now.
-I want to incorporate Asian folklore and traditional culture into my fantasy and express new values that fit with modern society through my own ideas.
+My current work is basically about my own fantasies.
+I want to incorporate Asian folklore and traditional culture into my fantasies and express new values that fit with modern society through my own ideas.
 I mainly use tempera as my painting material.

-When I first came to Japan, I saw houses surrounded by cemeteries.
+When I first arrived in Japan, I saw houses surrounded by cemeteries.
 Japanese people believe that in this way, deceased elders can bless the living.
-It seems that the deceased still have a kind of strong connection with the living, and the boundary between life and death is becoming more and more blurred.
+It seems that the deceased still have a strong connection with the living, and the boundary between life and death is becoming increasingly blurred.

 -What was the thing you paid the most attention to and what were the difficulties you faced?